29 Breathtaking Australia Bucket List Experiences

 The Flinders Ranges is a four-hour drive from the South Australian capital of Adelaide.
 A visit here is one of the top outback experiences you can have in Australia.
 Home to Wilpena Pound, one of the most beautiful destinations in Australia.
 This is a road trip where the journey is indeed as spectacular as the destination.

-The Wilpena Pound Resort is a fantastic base for your visit.
+Wilpena Pound Resort is a fantastic base for your visit.
 The resort gives you the opportunity to learn about aboriginal art and culture on walks and tours presented by guides from the local Adnyamathanha community.

 Ikara, the traditional name of Wilpena Pound, is the star of the show in the central ranges.
 A natural amphitheatre, it is eight times larger than Uluru and while you can hike to various spots on its edge and also into the middle, the best way to see it is from a scenic flight.

+One of the highest points in the park is St Mary’s Peak.
 It is preferred that you do not hike to the top of St Mary’s Peak.
 Much like Uluru, this is a sacred site, and out of respect for the Adnyamathanha, we stuck to lower ground and joined a sunset tour with a guide to learn more about their culture.

-The highlight of our visit was Bunyeroo Valley Road; the road winds its way past river beds and climbs to the exquisite Razorback Lookout.
+The highlight of our visit was Bunyeroo Valley Road; this road winds its way past river beds and climbs to the exquisite Razorback Lookout.
 The drive can be done in a 2WD unless it’s been raining.
 However, if you prefer to not worry about your own vehicle, we suggest you book a 4WD tour.
 This area should not be missed!

 Contributed by us!